JosephineConnelly/thesis_josephine/content/textfile.md

 *The points from each subtopic are gathered into an overarching argument, an assessment or a conclusion that answers the problem set out in the introduction.
 Here, the author may identify shortcomings in the literature/science or provide perspective in another way.*

-*What is the problem/Question?*

-There are 136 soybeans in the NORDGEN gene bank and we want to know if they could be of use.

-*Why is it important again?*

-It is important because it would be a good idea to be able to grow more protein and oil rich crops in Northern Europe.

-*What do we not know?*

-We don't know really know what we have.
+*Gather points to build the argument from the subtopics*

+*shortcomings*

+In this case, the problem is to determine whether the 136 soybeans in the NORDGEN gene bank could be of use, given the goal of growing more protein and oil rich crops in Northern Europe.
+It is important to address this question because it could lead to the development of a breeding program for a future crop in the region.

-We don't know how these NORDGEN accessions relate genetically to the rest of the soy.
-We don't know whether there is genetic potential or a good starting point for future breeding programs here.
+However, there are gaps in knowledge that need to be addressed.
+Firstly, it is unclear what exactly is contained within the NORDGEN accessions and how they relate genetically to the rest of the soy.
+Furthermore, it is uncertain whether there is any genetic potential or a good starting point for future breeding programs.

-*bit that we do know*

-we know that there is the cultivar Fiskeby and a few other accessions which are thought to have potential we know there was a breeding program we know some of the founders
+Although there are some known factors, such as the cultivar Fiskeby and a few other accessions that are thought to have potential, it is important to establish whether the founders were indeed the founders and whether the Swedish accessions are a genetic unit.
+Additionally, it is not clear if the selection of founders and succeeding breeding program selected for desirable traits or if it was simply a result of drift.
-We know that Fiskeby has been used in breeding for canadian cultivars successfully and that field trials in denmark showed potential.

-*but... (smaller knowledge gap and transition to next paragraph)*

-but we want to show that the founders were indeed the founders and that the Swedish accessions are a genetic unit.

-*bit that we do know:*

-but we do know there was a breeding program with resulting cultivars.

-*but... (smaller knowledge gap and transition to next paragraph)*

-but we would like to know if the selection of founders and succeeding breeding program if they did select for traits or if it was just drift?

-*bit that we do know:*

-We know there are areas of interest in the soybean genome.
-Flowering and cold tolerance. but... (smaller knowledge gap and transition to next paragraph) We would like to look for signals of selection there.
-We also know of the CCA and would like to see how they relate to the SBPA

-When these questions are answered we can better know how to proceed for optimal breeding for soybean in NWE.
+While there are areas of interest in the soybean genome, such as flowering and cold tolerance, it is necessary to look for diversity and signals of selection there.
+It is also important to understand how the CCA relates to the SBPA, and once these questions are answered, we can better understand how to proceed with optimal breeding for soybean in Northern and Western Europe.

-*conclude that the diversity is low*

-*that the CCA is a start*

-the core collection is still too many accessions to start a breeding program. also its too few parameters. only weather and in comparison to origin.

-*and nordgen accessions could have potential*
+In conclusion, the diversity within soybean is low, and the core collection is still too large to begin a breeding program.
+Additionally, the parameters, which are only weather and origin in comparison, are too few and phenotype data should be looked further into to see narrow down the potential accessions.
+However, the CCA provides a starting point, and there is potential within the NORDGEN accessions that could be added to this group making an even better potential which can be developed with further study and research.

 ## Bibliography: []